TPC Toronto @ Osprey Valley (Heathlands)

 About

-The Heathlands course at Osprey Valley is a well known commodity to Canadian golfers today, but it wasn’t always that way.
-What started out as a bit of a rag tag operation in a rural Caledon, Ontario farm field in the early 1990’s has been slowly transformed into a 54-hole resort behemoth today by way of ownership changes and a growing partnership with TPC.
+The Heathlands course at Osprey Valley is a well-known commodity to Ontario golfers today, but it wasn’t always that way.
+What started out as a bit of a rag tag operation in a rural Caledon, Ontario farm field in the early 1990’s has been slowly transformed into a 54-hole resort behemoth, by way of ownership changes and a growing partnership with the TPC network.
+As host to the Osprey Valley Open – a PGA Tour Americas stop – the course plays upwards of 7000 yards from the tournament tees, yet, still allows for recreational play without being overly difficult.

-The architecture delivered at Heathlands was influenced by golf’s most basic beginnings and the wind swept dunes of traditional Irish links.
-The course plays to a fraction over 7000 yards today from the Tournament tees for the Osprey Valley Open - a PGA Tour Americas stop.
-Each hole is lined by thick golden fescue that accentuates the rolling dunes framing each as if it were built on the coast of Ireland, yet thousands of miles from any ocean.
-With each hole fashioned to accentuate the ground contours, the sculpted green sites often sit perched up above the fairways with nasty short grass run offs and surrounds.
-The green complexes themselves are not small, but are highlighted by riveting slopes, ridges, and contours, putting an emphasis on ball striking and strategic play from tee to green.
-Recently a new clubhouse was finished and the second nine routing was updated - this shift has elevated the momentum of the golf course, adding a more cohesive nature to the walk and rhythm of the holes.
+The architecture showcased at Heathlands was influenced by golf’s most basic beginnings and the wind-swept dunes of traditional Irish links.
+Architect, Doug Carrick was particularly inspired by Portmarnock when crafting the Heathlands layout.
+Each hole is lined by thick golden fescue that accentuates the rolling dunes and containment mounds framing each, as if it were built on the coast of Ireland, yet thousands of miles from any ocean.
+With each hole fashioned to bring the ground contours to the forefront of its playing characteristics, the sculpted green sites often sit perched up above the fairways with devilish short grass run offs and surrounds.
+The green complexes themselves are not small, but are highlighted by riveting slopes and ridges, putting an emphasis on ball striking and strategic play from tee to green.
+Recently a new clubhouse was finished, and the second nine routing was updated.
+This shift has elevated the momentum of the golf course, improving the cohesive nature to the walk and rhythm of the holes.

 Players coming to Heathlands for the first time are likely to think less of it than the likes of its siblings Hoot, and even perhaps the Canadian Open hosting North course.
 But fret not, the Heathlands is best experienced multiple times with the course revealing itself and the perfect ways to play over time.
 Often later being categorized as the best and most challenging of the three offerings at the resort property.
-Players who relish the opportunity to play proper Links or Heathlands golf across the pond in Scotland, Ireland, and England may be well suited to experience the Heathlands offering in early-July to mid-September when the course plays its firmest and fastest.
+Players who relish the opportunity to play proper Links or Heathlands golf across the pond in Scotland, Ireland, and England may be well suited to experience the Heathlands offering in early-July to mid-September when the course plays its firmest and fastest, and the fescue is most deadly.

 Featured Holes and Course Details

-Most people might notice the second, an aggressive short par 4 with bunkering that litters in the tight landing zone for most tee balls.
+Most people might notice the second, an aggressive par 4 with bunkering that congregate in the tight landing zone.
 The fairway cants rather hard from right to left, with the entire right side lined with fescue and OB further right, the angled tee shot requiring a fade for right handed golfers and a draw for lefties is deceivingly tough.
-This tricky, but scoreable start proves a rather interesting pacing through the front nine - the first through fourth offer more dynamic risk/reward opportunities to score and will tempt golfers to play aggressively, while the fifth through seventh leaves most hanging on for dear life, with the eighth and ninth a fair mix of both.
+This tricky, but scoreable start proves a rather interesting pacing through the front nine - the first through fourth offer more dynamic risk/reward opportunities to score and will tempt golfers to play aggressively, while the fifth through seventh leaves most hanging on for dear life, and the eighth and ninth a fair mix of both.

 If there was ever a controversial hole at Heathlands, the ninth would be it.
-The tee shot is framed by large dunes along the left and a meandering ditch up the right.
-Often playing into the wind, players most often are required to lay up, but that’s rather tricky with a large dune that protrudes from the left side.
-Forcing players to play closer to the pond that sits near the green.
-The approach is tricky as well with this particular green perched into a knoll with a steep embankment along the front-right side, a fall off on the front-left, and surrounding bunkers.
-Like most golf holes at good courses, things that seem mostly straightforward often have trouble lurking around every corner.
+The tee shot is framed by a long embankment of large dunes along the left and a meandering ditch up the right.
+Often playing into the wind, players most often are required to lay up, but that’s a rather tricky matter as the narrow green sits on a small knoll offset from the line of play.
+Those who play left must face the tall artificial dune, protruding into the line of play, making any second or third shot blind.
+While those taking a less direct line up the right get a better view towards the target but must play over the water hazard into its narrower orientation.
+It’s a clever little greensite that takes full advantage of the surrounds to emphasis the details for golfers to avoid.
+Like most golf holes at good courses, things that appear mostly straightforward often have more intricate details to uncover and trouble lurking around every corner.

-In 2025, Osprey Valley unveiled a brand new clubhouse and changed the routing at Heathlands as a result.
-This allowed the club to restore the 10th (previous 14th) as the courses opening hole on the second nine as it was during the courses formative years.
-The 10th is a long and straight par 5 that is highlighted by a section of cross bunkers which are situated perfectly in the landing zone for all lay up shots.
+In 2025, Osprey Valley unveiled a brand-new clubhouse and changed the routing at Heathlands as a result.
+This allowed the club to restore the 10th (previous 14th) as the courses opening hole on the second nine.
+Just as it was during the courses formative years.
+The 10th is a long and straight par 5 that is highlighted by a section of cross bunkers which are situated perfectly in the landing zone of your second shot.
 The diagonally stretch bunkers lean from left-to-right and ask the question as to which blind shot you prefer.
-Players can play over the short side (left) on their second shot but run the risk of putting it in the bunker, or play short, or further down the long side (right) leaving the blind shot on the approach.
+Players can play over the short side (left) on their second shot but run the risk of dumping it in the bunker.
+Or play parallel to the hazards further down the long side (right), leaving the blind shot for their third and shorter approach.
 One thing the Heathlands does so well in the public sphere is deliver high quality strategic golf questions and the 10th is a great example of that.

-The 11th is a good example of a a drive and pitch par 4.
-Players have plenty of options off the tee and with the green open in the front, you can happily run the ball into this one.
-Yet, there is a neat knoll that sits on the front-right side of this green.
-Like most holes at Heathlands, its short grass area is tightly mown to accentuate the contours and will feed errant shots far down and away from the putting surface.
+The 11th is a good example of a drive and pitch par 4.
+Players have plenty of options off the tee given the generous fairway widths.
+And with the green open in the front, you can happily run the ball into this one on our approach if played strategically from the tee.
+Yet, there is a neat knoll that sits on the front-right corner propelling those low running shots in many different directions.
+Like most holes at Heathlands, its short grass area is tightly mown to accentuate these contours and will feed errant shots far down and away from the putting surface.

-One of the most difficult holes to navigate is the 13th - a stout dogleg right par 4 playing 510 yards from the championship tee.
+One of the most difficult holes to navigate is the 13th - a stout dogleg right par 4 playing upwards of 500 yards from the championship tee.
 Players choosing to cut off as much of the corner as possible tempt fate with the long fescue grasses that cover the knolls and grassy areas right of the fairway.
-The long approach shot plays into a green which is again perched above its surrounds with deep rolling short grass run offs up the left and right sides.
-The green is split into three sections/quadrants which places emphasis on accuracy from long distance to score well.
+The long approach shot plays into a green which, again is perched above its surrounds – highlighted by the deep rolling run offs up the left and right sides.
+The green is split into three sections which places emphasis on accuracy from long distance to score well.
 A rewarding hole that is highlighted by its delightful contours.

 A vast majority of the holes at Heathlands play along the same North-South corridor.
 With only a small handful of holes that deviate to play East-West.
 One of those examples is the par 3 17th which is the finest one shotter on the entire property.
-At 178 yards, the hole likely requires a mid-iron approach to a green that sits perpendicular to the playing line and is perched up above the surrounding fairway areas.
-This embankment wraps around the green, propelling tee shots that attempt to run the ball and are unsuccessful.
+At 178 yards, the hole likely requires a mid-iron approach to a green that sits perpendicular to the playing line and perched above its surrounds.
+This embankment wraps around the green, propelling ill-fated incoming shots that attempt to run the ball or lack spin.
 A central lions mouth style bunker is situated front and centre adding further complexity to this approach and recovery shots that must play over or around it.
 A fine example of a challenging par 3 with plenty of shot options.

 You might also like..